Why Do Most EB-5 Investors Use Regional Centers?

 EB-5 regional centers streamline the EB-5 investment process for potential EB-5 applicants and make it easier to demonstrate the required job creation.
 Only regional centers may use the indirect method of calculating jobs through an approved economic methodology.
 This means that EB-5 investors must show only that their invested funds were spent according to the business plan rather than proving that full-time (W-2) employees were hired and remained employed for at least two full years.

 EB5AN maintains multiple USCIS-approved regional centers with broad geographic coverage, enabling it to immediately sponsor strong EB-5 projects across the United States, including Puerto Rico.
+If you are interested in obtaining Puerto Rico citizenship by investment, the EB-5 program is the most straightforward way to do so.

 The EB5AN Commonwealth of Puerto Rico Regional Center